PyconUK/2017.pyconuk.org/pages/dojo.md

 The layout of the evening is as follows:

 * We eat, drink and socialise
-* We choose a challenge
+* We usually choose a challenge, but in this case we're going write bots to play each other at this Python game: https://robotgame.net/
 * We break up into teams
 * Each team decides how to approach the challenge, both from a technical and from a team perspective.